csathishkumar7/appservice/README.md

 main.tf has one variable as input resourcegroup name,
 --->use the module to create the appservices in the same resourge group and integrate with the VNET and provided subnet.

+Terraform init to initialize the backend terraform apply # from the main.tf module to call the 2 other functions.